turing228/trigram_grep/README.md

 ## 📋 Used tecnhologies

-- QT framework - for UI application and multi-threading
+- QT framework - for UI and multithreading
 - C++ - as the language for the backend development
+- Mutexes - for the multithreading correctness

 ## 🎉 Idea of the solution